Eat your way to healthier sperms!!! Foods from the Indian kitchen aid in sperm health.

 Now, if the Semen analysis reports say that your sperm count is very low, you might have to opt for supplements and treatments, but otherwise, we have some good news for you.

 Did you know that by eating some foods and by not eating some and by making a few lifestyle changes, you can drastically improve your sperm health?
-Let us look at the list of foods that we have put together for the Indian man to help him improve his sperm health.
+Let us look at the list of foods that we have put together for the Indian man to help him improve his sperm count & quality naturally.

 They also protect the sperms from free radical damage and help in maintaining the structural integrity of the sperms.
 One study revealed a 14% increase in sperm count, 4% healthier, and 6% faster swimming sperms in men who consumed about two handfuls of nuts every day for 14 weeks.

 As well all know, vitamin C and vitamin E help prevent oxidative damage and damage from free radicals.
 While there are supplements available in the form of tablets to increase sperm count, isn’t it nice to have those delicious juicy fruits and vegetables?